bearlinux/vmware-scripts/README.md

 # vmware-scripts
-These are miscilanious scripts for working with vmware.
+These are miscellaneous scripts for working with vmware.

 The basic idea of these vmware groovy scripts is that you start your script off with needed imports